Lucas-Barrios/lab_llm_judges_Lucas_Barrios/benchmark_audit.md

 | SWE-bench Verified | High (irrelevant) | Medium | Adapt — use issue→patch→test methodology |
 | GAIA | Medium | Low | Adapt — use verifiable multi-step task structure |

-None of these benchmarks is usable as-is for Kairos_new.
+None of these benchmarks is usable as-is for this consulting firm.
 The value is in borrowing their evaluation methodologies and applying them to the specific architectural failure modes documented in `EVAL_STRATEGY.md`.